Editorial Note: Apologies for the Language

 A year and a half ago this blog ran a series of posts about access to clinical trial data – reporting on how industry were going to engineer the appearances of transparency.
 See Won’t get Fooled Again, Access to Clinical Trial Data, and The Data Access Wars.

 Several months later, soon after being fined $3 Billion, GSK trumpeted their endorsement of transparency by signing up to the AllTrials campaign and declaring their intention to put in place a method to allow researchers access to clinical trial data that would go beyond the wildest dreams of researchers.
-See April Fool in Harlow, and GSK’s Journey.
+See April Fool in Harlow, and GSK’s Transparency and Access Journey.

 Its all to easy to imagine a marketing department figuring that academics don’t have very wild dreams.

 When GSK signed up to AllTrials Ben Goldacre rolled over and purred.
 The BMJ featured Andrew Witty on their front cover as the candidate of hope.

 In contrast, on this blog, 1boringoldman and on RxISK a small group have warned consistently that this was not good news.
 That what would be put in place was a mechanism that gave the appearances of transparency but in fact would lock academics into agreeing with GSK and other companies as to what the outcomes of their trials have been.

 No one wanted to rain on the AllTrials parade – it never seems like a good idea to fracture a coalition.
 RxISK put the AllTrials logo on its front page.